cefb004/microstack-v1-monolith/README.md

 - Infrastructure with Docker, Kubernetes, and CI/CD pipelines.

-This project is intended for learning purposes, serving as a sandbox for practicing backend, frontend, DevOps, and data engineering integration.
+This project is intended for learning purposes, serving as a sandbox for practicing backend, frontend and DevOps.

 ## 🏗️ Architecture
 🔹 Application Layer